Disposable Camera

 We capture the realness and rawness of the scene as it happens with a disposable camera.
 We can’t just retake the picture because someone’s hair wasn’t quite right or because someone closed their eyes just as the camera clicked.
 It’s just the way it is.
 After two decades of displaying doctored images for the world to see, the vulnerability of those moments is what brings us back to utilising the disposable film camera.
 Finally, we return to simply being ourselves and savouring every moment.

-Kodak Waterproof Disposable Camera Kodak Waterproof Disposable Camera
+Kodak Waterproof Disposable Camera in yellow packaging, popular for underwater photography and outdoor adventures Kodak Waterproof Disposable Camera

 Why Do Disposable Cameras Exist?